Statement Of Purpose

 Our Impact

-The Comfort Crew for Military Kids aims to provide as much to military familes as possible.
-Please take a look at our most recent Annual Report and Financials for 2019, 2020, 2021, and 2022; to see our impact for yourself.
+The Comfort Crew for Military Kids aims to provide as much to military families as possible.
+Please take a look at our most recent Annual Report and Financials for 2021, 2022, and 2023; to see our impact for yourself.

 Our Challenge